Free: Basketball courts

 Consider yourself a future Federer?
 Or just want to work on your backhand?
 Get your tennis fix at these public courts across Brisbane.

 New Farm Park Tennis Courts offer a number of courts for public use.
-The fees before 5pm are $18 – split between four people it’s just $4.50 each.
+The fees before 5pm are $18, split between four people that is just $4.50 each.

 The UQ Sports Centre at St Lucia has another 21 tennis courts available to its members.
-Membership starts at $15 a week for full access to the courts.
+Membership starts at $15 a week for UQ students and $24.50 for the public for full access to the courts.
 This is a good option if you’re really keen to shape up your tennis skills.

 For a more casual option, Musgrave Park (next to the Musgrave Park Pool) has tennis courts available to the public on weekends and school holidays only.
 Bookings are essential.